Baldomero López: Legacy

 Several structures have been named in López's honor, including a state nursing home and a school in Seffner, Florida.
 A Korean War memorial at the Ed Radice Sports Complex in Tampa was opened on November 11, 2007, and dedicated to Lopez.
 The memorial features a rock from the beach at Incheon.
 A public swimming pool across from Macfarlane Park in West Tampa is named for him.
 The U.S. Navy's Military Sealift Command named a container ship after him, the USNS 1st Lt.
 Baldomero Lopez (T-AK-3010).
 In Bancroft Hall, the U.S. Naval Academy dormitory, a room is dedicated to him (Room No. 3021), with a display including his photo and a bronze plaque of his Medal of Honor citation.
 There is also the Baldomero Lopez State Veteran' nursing home in Land O'Lakes FL at 6919 Parkway Blvd.
+The Dining Facility at The Basic School, the U. S. Marine Corps schoolhouse López attended upon commissioning, is named after him, and features a display documenting his actions.

 López's Medal of Honor remains in the possession of his extended family.
+On April 26, 2023, President of South Korea Yoon Suk-yeol posthumously awarded López the Taegeuk Order of Military Merit.
+López's nephew received the award on his behalf.